 My uncle got sick, like seriously sick, the diagnosis proved that he had cancer and only had a few months to live.
-At the beginning I was in shock and depressed and i was even avoiding him just because I was not ready to accept the fact that he would not be there any more.
+In the beginning, I was in shock and depressed and I was even avoiding him just because I was not ready to accept the fact that he would not be there any more.
 I even was neglecting my studies.
 Crying days and nights and that was all.

 One day I was walking, then I found a lady crying on the street I was curious to know the reason behind her tears, I asked her what was wrong with her, she replied ‘nothing’!
 I wish I had another chance, then she left.